prototypdigital/skeletor/README.md

 ### Initialization

 1. Open the root of your react-native project in the terminal.
-2. Type in `cd src && git submodule add git@github.com:prototypdigital/skeletor.git && cd ..`
+2. Change directory to where you want to add the skeletor folder, ie: `cd src && git submodule add git@github.com:prototypdigital/skeletor.git`
-3. Type in `yarn add ./src/skeletor`
-4. You are good to go!
+3. You are good to go!

 ---